top of page

 • Stopped sexualized drag shows from being performed in front of or involving kids

-In addition, as Chair of the Higher Education Committee, John helped pass SB 17 which will close down Diversity, Equity, and Inclusion offices on the campuses of state funded colleges and universities and end all activities that discriminate against students on the basis of race, ethnicity, or gender.
-The bill will prohibit diversity statements for job applicants at Texas universities and it will prohibit mandatory DEI training for any purpose.
+In addition, as Chair of the Higher Education Committee, John passed SB 17, which will close down Diversity, Equity, and Inclusion offices on the campuses of state-funded colleges and universities and end all activities that discriminate against students based on race, ethnicity, or gender.
+The bill will prohibit diversity statements for job applicants at Texas universities, and it will prohibit mandatory DEI training for any purpose.
 Senate Bill 17 will return the focus on Texas campuses to harnessing the strength of our diversity, ensuring that everyone is treated equally and that no one is excluded.
 It will ensure free speech and open inquiry.

 John will not stop when it comes to protecting the sanctity of our children and keeping woke politics out of our schools.